NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

           ├── rawdata                             # MiSeq writes the Runs here; Mounted on MiSeq as Z:\
-              ├── SampleSheets                    # Copy of all SampleSheets ├── demultiplex                         # Demultiplex data goes here ├── for_transfer                        # The procesed data to be trnasfered goes here; Mounted on MiSeq as Y:\
+              ├── SampleSheets                    # Copy of all SampleSheets ├── demultiplex                         # Demultiplex data goes here ├── for_transfer                        # The procesed data to be transfered goes here; Mounted on MiSeq as Y:\

 ## Procedure